fanzyflani/parsniptheory/README.txt

 ----

 Network info:
 TCP port 2014.
-More robust than it was in Alpha 2.
-Let me know if you get any horrible desyncs.
-Thanks!
-Networking protocol hasn't changed since Alpha 3 from my understanding.
+New protocol since Alpha 6 - older clients will not be able to connect.

 ----